Martha Wainwright: ‘After my divorce, I did everything I could to get laid’

 “I think my dad is incredibly supportive of my music – I honestly believe he thinks I’m quite good and interesting and talented,” Wainwright says.
 “I don’t know if he’s as kind to Rufus.”
 She hopes his comment about his own insecurities in the memoir is true.
 “But a book is not a place to apologise.
 Or to like, confess, or whatever.”
 She has a copy of the book on her bedside table but has yet to read it in full, because she’s been working on her own, Stories I Might Regret Telling You, which is due for release next year, after many stops and starts.
 “I didn’t want [my father’s book] to impact it, and I didn’t want to be annoyed,” she says.

-She ended up burning the first draft of her book, while her children used other versions for scrap paper.
+She ended up burning the first draft of her book, while her children now use other versions for scrap paper.
 “It’s really been the worst thing ever,” she says of the writing experience.
 “It was so hard – it’s been seven years.”
 Her first attempt was “not printable”, according to her publisher, so she hired an editor who promptly removed “everything good, which was devastating”.
 Then came the divorce, and two years went by before Wainwright returned to it.
 “Before, I was trying to write in the depths of despair,” she says.
 “It’s not useful.
 But now we have 80,000 words… I probably wrote 800,000.”

 She hopes her children won’t read it – earlier she’d told me they’re “not quiet bookish types”, so it seems she may be in luck.
 “If I leave them to their own devices, someone will come back with a bloody nose,” she says, grimacing.
 “They’re like me and my brother – we fought a lot, it was very scrappy.
 I think one of them really needs to hurt the other to learn the lesson.”